 It is no secret that children have a genuine curiosity towards everything that surrounds them.
-They constantly observe their environment —mostly without judgement— and try to make sense of what the hell is going on at every instance.
-As soon as you let your guard down, they bombard you with questions like “what’s this thing?” or “where does this come from?” and of course, the most hated one of all, “… but why?”.
+They constantly observe their environment—mostly without judgement—and try to make sense of what the hell is going on at every instance.
+As soon as you let your guard down, they bombard you with questions like “what’s this thing?” or “where does this come from?” and of course, the most infamous of all: “… but why?”.

 Whether you like it or not, you were once a philosopher too.
 In fact, we were all born philosophers.
-These types of loaded questions can be annoying, yes, but it’s important to remember that they are fundamentally human.
+These constant inquisitive questions can be annoying, yes, but we should never forget they represent something fundamentally human.

 “the ability to understand that other people have thoughts, knowledge, and feelings that are not the same as yours.”— Cambridge English Dictionary